mkusold/midiaccordion/README.md

 ### Opto

-Goal: Make sure we can use opto interrupters as input
+Goal: Make sure we can use opto interrupters as inputs.
+Success: Block space between opto-interrupters and hear different midi sounds.

 #### Resistance Calculations